till-s/mecatica-usb/doc/DataExchangeProtocol.md

 a packet (`rdy = 1`) at the *start* of packet transmission.
 I.e., the core will not store a packet into its buffer if the destination endpoint is not ready.
-Instead, the packet will be dropped resulting in a `NAK` handshake.
-In case of a high-speed endpoint the `rdy` state is polled even before attemping to send a
+Instead, the packet will be dropped resulting in a "NAK" handshake.
+In case of a high-speed endpoint the `rdy` state is polled (using the "PING" protocol) even before attemping to send a packet.

 ## Non-ISO Endpoint to Core Transfer (*IN* direction)